Vernon Adams: Hamilton Tiger-Cats

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

+2018

-On June 26, 2018, Adams was re-signed by the Montreal Alouettes.
+On June 26, 2018, Adams was re-signed by the Alouettes.
 Adams started for the Alouettes in the team's Week 7 loss to the Edmonton Eskimos, completing 15 of 28 pass attempts for 217 yards with one interception, along with 72 yards rushing and a rushing touchdown.
 He replaced Johnny Manziel the following week following Manziel's interception-plagued CFL debut, and scored another rushing touchdown, but was subsequently listed as out "two to six weeks with a foot injury".
-Adams missed the rest of the year, but was signed a two-year contract extension with the Alouettes on October 28, 2018 alongside several other quarterbacks.
+Adams missed the rest of the year, but was signed a two-year contract extension with the Alouettes on October 28, 2018, alongside several other quarterbacks.

+2019

 Adams began the 2019 season as the Als' backup quarterback behind Antonio Pipkin.
 However, after Pipkin suffered a leg injury early in the season, Adams was announced the starting quarterback.
 Adams went on to start the next five games for the Alouettes, playing very well, winning three games in a row before suffering a concussion against the Redblacks in Week 8.
 Adams returned from injury in Week 10 and led the Alouettes to a come-from-behind victory over the defending champion Calgary Stampeders.

-Adams continued his stellar play late into the season, leading the Alouettes to multiple come-from-behind victories, propelling his team to second place in the East Division with a record of 7-5.
+Adams continued his stellar play late into the season, leading the Alouettes to multiple come-from-behind victories, propelling his team to second place in the East Division with a record of 7–5.
 However, in one of those victories Adams ripped the helmet of Winnipeg Blue Bombers linebacker Adam Bighill off his head and then swung the helmet at Bighill's head.
 The play resulted in Adams being suspended for one game by the CFL, which he did not appeal.
+Adams finished with a 10–5 regular season record as the team's starting quarterback.
 With a playoff spot locked up several weeks before the season ended, Adams was named the team's Most Outstanding Player.

+Adams started his first CFL playoff game, the East Semi-Final against the Edmonton Eskimos, who qualified for the crossover.
+In the game, he rushed for a fourth quarter touchdown, but also threw three interceptions to Josh Johnson.
+Montreal lost 37–29.

+2020

+In 2020, Adams did not play due to the cancellation of the CFL season because of the COVID-19 pandemic.

+2021

+Adams returned to the Alouettes as their starting quarterback and continued his strong play into the 2021 season.
+Adams suffered a shoulder injury in the last few minutes of the team's Week 10 match against the Ottawa Redblacks.
+The next day it was announced that the Alouettes had placed Adams on the six-game injured reserve list.
+On November 10, 2021, head coach Khari Jones ruled out the possibility of Adams returning to the lineup late in the season.
+Adams played in eight games in the 2021 season.

+On December 16, 2021, Adams and the Alouettes agreed to a contract extension through the 2023 CFL season.